-Early and Safe Return to Work - protocol
+Safe Return to Work - protocol

-An ad hoc Return to Work Committee (RWC) consisting of the Executive Director, Program Director and committee Chairperson will be responsible for considering the employee's capabilities as they relate to returning to work.
+An ad hoc Return to Work Committee (RWC) consisting of the Executive Director, Program Manager and appointed member of the Board will be responsible for considering the employee's capabilities as they relate to returning to work.
 The employee will supply the Society with documentation as it relates to returning to work throughout the Return to Work process.